jschaefer619/PHIL191VennDocumentation/README.md

 ![contradiction 1](https://user-images.githubusercontent.com/56604738/85112713-ec0ce680-b1ca-11ea-814e-588cb0811584.png)

-The entire shading of the A circle represents, loosely, the inability for an A instantiation to exist.
+The entire shading of the A circle represents, loosely, the inability for a set A instantiation to exist.
 Similarly, the program represents the statements...

 No B's are A's
 Some B's are A's